ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-    As of Ansible 4.0.0, new releases will only be generated for >= Ubuntu 18.04 (Bionic).
+    As of Ansible 4.0.0, new releases will only be generated for Ubuntu 18.04 (Bionic) or later releases.

 Add the following line to ``/etc/apt/sources.list`` or ``/etc/apt/sources.list.d/ansible.list``: